Lovingly crafted by the team behind Human JapaneseSign Up Now

 You've come to the right place.
 Satori Reader provides carefully curated, level-appropriate content with which to practice and grow.

-With thoughtfully annotated articles spanning a variety of interesting subject matter and a unique system that presents content in a manner appropriate to your knowledge, it bridges the gap between the controlled, textbook Japanese that most students start with and the wide-open world of real-life, native communication.
+With thoughtfully annotated stories and a unique system that presents Japanese text in a manner appropriate to your knowledge, it bridges the gap between the controlled, textbook Japanese that most students start with and the wide-open world of real-life, native communication.

 How does it all work?
 Read on.

-We start by writing interesting articles at a friendly difficulty level suited to an intermediate student.
-Our team of editors then carefully annotates each article, linking every word to a dictionary entry showing the exact sense being used in the current context.
+We start by writing interesting stories at a friendly difficulty level suited to an intermediate student.
+Our team of editors then carefully annotates the Japanese text, linking every word to a dictionary entry showing the exact sense being used in the current context.

 We also show how each conjugated word relates to its dictionary form.
 Additional notes provide deeper explanation for multi-word expressions and tricky constructions.
 We try hard to anticipate what might be confusing to an intermediate student and proactively explain things.